-When you finish school, you have a few options: get an internship, join the Peace Corps, find a job, or travel the world on the celebratory yacht your parents bought you.
+When you finish school, you have a few options for your next step: get an internship, join the Peace Corps, find a job, or travel the world on the celebratory yacht your parents bought you.

 Aside from the yacht, finding a job and paying off your student loans as quickly as possible may sound like your best bet.
 However, volunteering or interning first could put you on a more promising career path than taking the first job offer that'll pays the bills.

 Even if you're not a fresh-faced college student, both volunteering and interning can be great for transitioning from one career to another.
 Let's say you have a day job that isn't really going anywhere.
-If you volunteer or intern part time, you can learn management and planning skills, as well as.
+If you volunteer or intern part time, you can learn management and planning skills.
 Pretty soon, you'll have a powerful résumé with a host of great skills that you may not have picked up from that other job.

 If you're passionate about something outside of work or you want to learn some new skills, volunteering can be a great way to gain a bit of extracurricular fulfillment.
 It could also provide you with some opportunities to network with people who share your interests.
 With a little luck, you'll be able to turn those new skills and connections into a career you really care about.

 One of the best aspects of volunteering is the freedom.
 You can literally volunteer in any part of the world you want, from a small village in another country to your own community.
-You also can offer your time when and how you want, unlike a 9-to-5 internship, for instance.
+You also can offer your time when and how you want—just remember that people are counting on you to show up.
 And because there's such a need for volunteers, it's easy to get into a managerial position like organizer, planner, etc.

 When listing volunteer work on your résumé, put it right with your paid work experience.
 You gain skills in each, so give your volunteering the weight it deserves—especially if you were there for a year or longer.